 Myth #7.
 Your readers will like you less if you try to "sell" them something.

-Look, here’s the reality.
-Your readers will only lose their trust and interest in you IF what you’re selling isn’t both:
+Here's the reality.
+Your readers will only lose their trust and interest in you if what you're selling isn't both:

 a) Relevant to them and their interests